mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 quantity_point qp1{100 * m, origin};
 ```

-Again, CTAD helps to always use exactly the type that we need in a current case.
+Again, CTAD always helps to use precisely the type we need in a current case.

 Finally, please note that it is not allowed to subtract two point origins defined in terms of
 `absolute_point_origin` (e.g., `origin - origin`) as those do not contain information about the
-unit, so we are not able to determine a resulting `quantity` type.
+unit, so we cannot determine a resulting `quantity` type.

-Absolute point origins are also perfect to establish independent spaces even if the same quantity
+Absolute point origins are also perfect for establishing independent spaces even if the same quantity
 type and unit is being used:

 <img src="img/affine_space_3.svg" style="display: block; margin-left: auto; margin-right: auto; width: 70%;"/>